The #1 Rated Blood Sugar Formula

 A 2020 study outlines a potential link between premature menopause and increased blood pressure.
 Premature menopause is menopause that occurs before the age of 40.
 This study suggests that people who have experienced premature menopause should have additional screening to monitor their blood pressure.Postmenopause

 According to Blood Pressure UK, a person’s risk of having a heart attack is five times higher after menopause than before.
-This is likely due to increased blood pressure.- quitting smoking
+This is likely due to increased blood pressure.What causes these changes?

 - reducing alcohol intake